JacobM184/EfficientNet-for-Gun-detection/README.md

 The results and evaluation for each model are outlined below:

-*Note: Concerning the confusion matrix - we only have 99 gun images in the validation set*
+*Note: While the screenshots may say 420 images, there were only 412 images.
+This was a typo on our end*
 ### B0 with Global Pooling

 ![](graphics/B0_Global/testClassifB0.png)